Home Ā» Recipes Ā» Vegan Quinoa Flour Tahini Brownies

 Quinoa Flour Tahini Brownies

-Healthy Quinoa Flour Brownies
+Easy Quinoa Flour Brownies

 One thing to keep in mind is that quinoa flour can have quite a strong flavor, especially if you’re sensitive to it.

-I've been using it for so long that I don't really notice the bitterness ā€“ not to mention I think it bakes out a bit ā€“ but if you do find that your baked goods have a strong quinoa flavor that you just don't love, toast it!
+I’ve been using it for so long that I don’t really notice the bitterness (plus I think some of it bakes out) but if you do find your baked goods have a strong quinoa flavor you don’t love, try toasting it first.

 I wrote a post about how to toast quinoa flour and even though it's not something I do often (mostly out of sheer laziness), I will say it has an incredible flavor and would be so delicious with these brownies.
 When quinoa flour is toasted it has this rich nuttiness that reminds me of peanut butter almost.